-Engagement can be defined as a psychological state of commitment and faith in what a person is doing.
+Employee engagement can be defined as a psychological state of commitment and faith in what a person is doing.
 Studies report that employees perform better when they are engaged.
 Employees become engaged when they have the information they need to accomplish their tasks and view their work as something significant for the company.

 Kahn identifies three characteristics of employee engagement:

-- psychological meaningfulness
+- Psychological meaningfulness

-- psychological safety
+- Psychological safety

-- psychological availability
+- Psychological availability

-Meaningfulness has the strongest relationship.
+Psychological Meaningfulness has the strongest relationship.
 Job enhancement and work role fit are positively linked to psychological meaningfulness.
 Meaningfulness comes from employees feeling as though their work is worthwhile and valuable.
-Rewarding co‐worker and supportive supervisor relations are positively associated with psychological safety, whereas adherence to co‐worker norms and self‐consciousness are negatively associated.
+Rewarding co-workers and supportive supervisor relations are positively associated with psychological safety, whereas adherence to co‐worker norms and self‐consciousness are negatively associated.

 In fact, PPM allows stakeholders to have an overview of what the organization wants to accomplish.
 To build trust among stakeholders, companies can use PPM to establish a process for managing resources based on the goals of the organizations so that stakeholders can fully engage in their work.

 Communication also plays a crucial role in stakeholder engagement.
 Mishra, Boynton, and Mishra (2014) suggest that the right communication strategies could improve transparency and increase engagement.
 In particular, internal communication is very important to build employee engagement and enhance performance.

 PPM is considered a management process in which managers execute management tasks in order to execute the process.
 These tasks lead to empowerment, intervention, and encouragement (Jonas, 2010).
 This illustrates the important role leaders have in driving the engagement and overall culture of the organization.

-Stakeholder Engagement in PPM
+Stakeholder Engagement in Project Portfolio Management (PPM)

 Employees are considered stakeholders, however, beyond employees, stakeholders include many more groups and varying interactions within the firm.
 If companies treat stakeholders evenly, it contributes to firm performance.

 Harrison & Wicks (2013) report that stakeholders can be seen as being in competition with each other for a share of the limited resources of the company, resulting in both potential and realized conflict.
 At the same time, despite this conflict, if stakeholders want to achieve their own goals, they depend on the company’s support (Freeman, Harrison, & Wicks, 2007).

 Keep in mind

-PPM practices incorporate stakeholders, it has been proved that if companies want to be successful, they must develop strategies that include increasing employees’ engagement.
+PPM practices incorporate stakeholders, it has been proved that if companies want to be successful, they must develop strategies that include increasing employee engagement.
 Engaged employees drive organizational performance and firm values and are critical to achieving a competitive advantage in the business.
 As stakeholders play a critical role in PPM, the engagement of stakeholders affects the culture of the company due to their interconnected nature.